 Healthcare providers can stay informed about telehealth regulations by exploring resources like HealthIT.gov and the World Health Organization.
 Engaging with industry organizations can also help support necessary policy changes and simplify compliance processes.

-Why is patient consentnecessaryt in telehealth?
+Why is patient consent necessary in telehealth?